Bartloc/daily-coding-problem-python/README.md

 For example, given [(1, 3), (5, 8), (4, 10), (20, 25)], you should return [(1, 3), (4, 10), (20, 25)].

+#### Problem 84
+This problem was asked by Amazon.

+Given a matrix of 1s and 0s, return the number of "islands" in the matrix.
+A 1 represents land and 0 represents water, so an island is a group of 1s that are neighboring and their perimeter is surrounded by water.

+For example, this matrix has 4 islands.

+1 0 0 0 0
+0 0 1 1 0
+0 1 1 0 0
+0 0 0 0 0
+1 1 0 0 1
+1 1 0 0 1

 #### Problem 86
 This problem was asked by Google.